Home » Appetizers » Japanese Teriyaki Edamame

 A spoon drizzling soy sauce over a tray of roasted edamame pods on a black baking sheet, with small bowls of sesame seeds and soy sauce in the background.

-Air fry the seasoned edamame in pods in the two Air Fryer trays for 8 minutes, then drizzle homemade teriyaki sauce over the first tray located in the middle cooking chamber.
-Gently toss the edamame in pods and return to the middle cooking chamber.
+Step 3: Air fry the seasoned edamame in pods in the two trays for 8 minutes, then drizzle the teriyaki sauce over the top.
+Toss them in the sauce and keep cooking.

 Grilled edamame pods on a grill pan with a spoon, with a bowl of dipping sauce and a bowl of sesame seeds in the background.

-Continue to Air Fry for 1 to 2 minutes until crisp and golden, and remove the Air Fryer tray from the middle cooking chamber.
+Step 4: Continue to Air Fry for 1 to 2 minutes until crisp and golden, and repeat the steps with the other tray.

 Note